harness/developer-hub/release-notes/security-testing-orchestration.md

 ## Latest: SonarQube runner update, August 25, 2023

+### New features and enhancements

+This release does not include new features.

+### Early access features

+This release does not include early access features.

+### Fixed issues

 This update to the SonarQube runner includes the following fixed issues:

 - Fixed an issue where the SonarQube step would ignore additional path segments in the domain name.
 If the domain was set to `https://mysonar.com/sonar`, for example, the SonarQube step would ignore the full path and try to communicate with `https://mysonar.com`.
 (STO-6442)

 - Fixed an issue where the SonarQube step could not override some SonarQube scan CLI parameters specified in the **Additional CLI arguments** field.
 (STO-6443)

 ## Previous releases